-I am thrilled to share that I have taken a position as Assistant Professor of Theatre at CCBC Catonsville in Maryland.
-I will be based in Washington, DC and working as an artist around the DC/Baltimore Metro Area.
+This past spring, I accepted a position as Assistant Professor of Theatre at CCBC Catonsville in Maryland.
+I am now based in Washington, DC and working as an artist around the DC/Baltimore Metro Area.

 This is the area in which I grew up.
-I can't wait to return to my roots, create powerful art for the community that shaped me, and train a whole new generation of theatre artists!
+I am so happy to return to my roots, create powerful art for the community that shaped me, and train a whole new generation of theatre artists!

 And I have to thank the amazing staff and students at Emerson College and Roxbury Community College, as well as the wonderful artists at Bridge Rep Theater, for always making me feel home in Boston.
 I will miss you all.

-My last directing project in Boston is now open!!
-The Elm Tree with Alight Theatre Guild is a new immersive theatre piece created by Dori Robinson and based on the Greek myth of Orpheus and Eurydice.
+My last directing project in Boston, The Elm Tree with Alight Theatre Guild, had a glorious but all too short run this past summer at the Boston Center for the Arts.
+Thanks to all who came to see this new immersive theatre piece created by Dori Robinson and based on the Greek myth of Orpheus and Eurydice.

 The myth is told through the story of a pair of twins, who’s shared understanding keeps them together until a secret nearly forces them apart: one of them is actually trans.
 Through an experiential, immersive style, The Elm Tree seeks to familiarize its audience with the experience of those who identify as gender queer, and to open hearts and minds to a world that is safe and open to them.

 MIDTERM SHAKE UP AT BRIDGE REP WAS A BLAST